 To set the stage, the media environment has changed dramatically.
-The audiences you are trying to reach – institutional investors, advisors, high-net-worth individuals, retirement investors – all consume news in multiple ways.
-The traditional print news hole of the past has shrunk considerably and more information is consumed online, over the airways, through social media channels like LinkedIn and Twitter, and via new mediums like podcasts.
+The audiences you are trying to reach—institutional investors, advisors, high-net-worth individuals, retirement investors—all consume news in multiple ways.
+The traditional print news hole of the past has shrunk considerably, and more information is consumed online, over the airways, through social media channels like LinkedIn and Twitter, and increasingly on podcasts (see our recently published insider’s list of investment podcasts).
 The number of people reading print newspapers and magazines has also shrunk dramatically.
 And next to no one in the under-30 crowd will ever see an article or ad in print.
 This impacts traditional advertisers and changes the equation on how to reach potential audiences.

 In any environment but especially in today’s predominantly digital environment, one of the challenges when making an investment in public relations is the ability to quantify ROI.
 Unlike digital advertising where you can measure impressions and clicks, it is harder to measure the impact of earned media.

 Some try to measure public relations outcomes using “ad equivalency,” but this has its flaws.
 Using the ad equivalency formula, media outcomes are measured in column inches, appending a price tag to how much it would cost to purchase the same amount of advertising.
 However, this is an apples-to-oranges comparison.
 Presumably, your advertising will contain your full marketing messaging.
 Earned media on the other hand may mention your firm, products or experts, but won’t include your well-crafted advertising and sales messages.
 Further, ads run at one moment in time, while earned media often lingers on and can be read or shared over time.